christo-auer/cljs-msgpack-lite/README.md

 As with `encode` above, `decode` gets rebound in the recursive calls and any options passed to the initial call are automatically passed to the all subsequend calls.

+# License

+Copyright ©2016 Christopher Auer

+Distributed under the MIT License.
+Please see the LICENSE file at the top level of this repo.